Skip to content

 Codecannon apps also ship with production docker files for running apps on a simple production server.
 While we recommend using kubernetes for production deployments, the production docker-compose.production.yml can also be used.

-The example production deployment configs are meant for the simplest HTTPS deployment we could come up with, and for running actual production servers you'll likely want to configure the apps a bit differently, but the included configs should be a good jumping off point.
+The example production deployment configs are meant for the simplest HTTPS deployment we could come up with.
+For running actual production servers you'll likely want to configure the apps a bit differently.
+The included configs should be a good jumping off point.

 Setup